 The Paul Andrews Estate Collection

 Part of the near-universal appeal of no reserve auctions is the opportunity to pick up a performance bargain.
 This is the same ethos that drove post-war hot rodders into scrap collections and swap meets, all in hopes of discovering a diamond in the junkyard.
-That same spirit survived until the 21st century, inspiring skilled craftsman like Chris Andrews, Bobby Walden, Steve Moal, and Austin Speed Shop to create this open-wheel “Fender-Less” Three-Window Coupe.
+That same spirit survived until the 21st century, inspiring skilled craftsmen like Chris Andrews, Bobby Walden, Steve Moal, and Austin Speed Shop to create this open-wheel “Fender-Less” Three-Window Coupe.
 This unique build was even blessed by modern rodding icon Chip Foose, who flew to Texas to complete the louvered aluminum fender and the one-of-a-kind billet air cleaners which crown it, finally sanding them down to fit the brushed aesthetic.
 This distressed aesthetic was completed with an expert paintjob courtesy of Ray Hill, who opted not to conceal the expert bodywork executed by Walden.
 This is a modern custom that had been executed by experts at the top of their creative strength and made to look like a classic 1960s-era hot rod.

 1965 Buick Riviera Gran Sport